← A Beginary feature

 The task reads as one blob.
 Splitting it is work of its own.

 "Just break it into smaller pieces" sounds simple, but the breaking-down is executive-function work too.
 It asks you to hold the whole task in your head, find the seams, and order them, all before you've begun.
 With ADHD, that planning step is often the very wall you're stuck at.
-So Beginary does it for you, and points at the first step so there's nothing left to decide.
+So Beginary does that part for you.
+The list comes back already written and ordered, every step small enough to walk into, and the screen says plainly that the order is up to you.
+There's no right one to work out.

 The long version: Break it down: how to shrink a task until it starts.